Be the first one to learn about service and product updates.

 - Reusable carbon cage mats;

-- USB as primary power source (connection for an optional power supply is provided);
+- USB as a primary power source (connection for an optional power supply is provided);

 - Compact size (sensor board is located inside the Mobile HomeCage’s air dispenser; tracker does not require additional space under a microscope);

-- Direct data transfer to external hardware over RS-232 interface;
+- Direct data transfer to external hardware over the RS-232 interface;

 - User-defined TTL signal output to control imaging, recording, reward systems;